-Canadians won’t have to pay GST or HST on a selection of items this holiday season, the prime minister vowed on Thursday.
+Canadians won’t have to pay GST or HST on a selection of items this holiday season.

-Prime Minister Justin Trudeau announced the news during a morning news conference, promising relief to Canadians still dealing with cost-of-living concerns.
-The tax break, which still needs approval in the House of Commons, will last for two months.
+Prime Minister Justin Trudeau announced the news in a press conference Nov.
+21, promising relief to Canadians still dealing with cost-of-living concerns.

 Here is a full list of items which will be included in the tax break: